XTLS/Xray-docs-next/docs/en/config/dns.md

 **Local Mode** connections are made directly outwards by the core.
 In this case, if the address is a domain name, it will be resolved by the system itself.
 The logic is relatively simple.

-**Non-Local** modes will essentially be treated as requests coming from an inbound with the tag `dns.tag` (Don't know where it is?
-Ctrl+F in your browser to search for `inboundTag`).
-They will go through the normal core processing flow and may be assigned by the routing module to a local freedom or other remote outbounds.
-They will be resolved by the freedom's `domainStrategy` (beware of potential loops) or sent directly as domains to the remote end to be resolved according to the server's own resolution method.
+**Non-Local Mode:** DNS queries enter the routing system as internal requests, with their `inboundTag` specified by `tag` in the DNS configuration.
+If a request is routed to a local Freedom outbound, the DNS server's own domain name is resolved according to that outbound's `sockopt.domainStrategy` (beware of potential loops).
+If it is routed to a remote proxy outbound, the domain name can be passed to the remote end for resolution.

 Since it might be difficult for average users to clarify the logic involved, it is recommended (especially in a transparent proxy environment) to **directly set the corresponding IPs for servers with domain names in the host option of the DNS module** to prevent loops.